Teoscar Hernández Player Props: Mariners vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 26th in MLB with a collective 7.9 strikeouts per nine innings.
+- The Rockies pitching staff ranks 26th in the league with a collective eight strikeouts per nine innings.

-- Rockies pitchers combine to give up 18 total home runs at a clip of 1.4 per game (to rank 20th in baseball).
+- The Rockies rank 19th in baseball in home runs given up (19 total, 1.4 per game).

-- Gomber (0-2) makes the start for the Rockies, his third of the season.
+- The Rockies are sending Feltner (0-1) out to make his third start of the season.

-- The left-hander last appeared on Sunday against the Washington Nationals, when he threw 4 2/3 innings, allowing five earned runs while giving up seven hits.
+- His most recent appearance was on Sunday against the Washington Nationals, when the right-hander threw five innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.